Skip to content

 6. Click Submit Evidence.

-If you fail to submit evidence, Klarna will rule the dispute in favor of the customer.
+If you fail to submit evidence, Klarna rules the dispute in favor of the customer.
+See Respond to disputes for more information.

 Guidelines